santolucito/santolucito.github.io/ggu/music/index.md

 #### Homework due (4/5)

 Create a program that plays pleasant music like the one we made in class (see below).
-Make a recording with audacity and post it to youtube.
-This will require that you make a youtube account.
+Make a recording with audacity and post it to [soundcloud](https://soundcloud.com).
+This will require that you make a soundcloud account.
-Once you have uploaded the video, post the link on the LMS page.
+Once you have uploaded the audio file, post the link on the LMS page.

 ![prelude](/ggu/music/imgs/prelude.PNG)